mehulagg/gitlab_test/doc/user/project/settings/project_access_tokens.md

 records will be moved to a system-wide user with the username "Ghost User".
 For more information, see [Associated Records](../../profile/account/delete_account.md#associated-records).

-Project bot users are a [GitLab-created service account](../../../subscriptions/self_managed/index.md#choose-the-number-of-users), but count as a licensed seat.
+Project bot users are a [GitLab-created service account](../../../subscriptions/self_managed/index.md#choose-the-number-of-users), and do not count as a licensed seat.
-These users will not count against your licensed seat in the future when [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/223695) is resolved.

 ## Revoking a project access token